 Peer Group

-Ryan (2001) reports that adolescent students feel peer pressure regarding school issue involvement, and such feelings are significantly correlated with their individual approach and motivation regarding school.
-Ryan suggests looking at peer group influences in both direct and indirect ways (Ryan, 2001).
-Peer groups appear to be the major factor in students’ relationship circles at school across all spectrums.
-(Choudry, Williams, & Black, 2017; Gowing, 2019)(Kiuru, Nurmi, Aunola, & Salmela-Aro, 2009)For some students, their peer group relationships are the most positive aspect of their school experience expressed directly or indirectly (Gowing, 2019).
+Studies indicate peer group has significant role in adolesence.
+Ryan (2001) reports that adolescent students feel peer pressure regarding school learning issue involvement, and such feelings are significantly correlated with their individual approach and motivation regarding school achievements.
+(Ryan, 2001).
+Peer groups appear to be the major factor in students’ relationship circles at school across both social and learning spectrums.
+For some students, their peer group relationships are the most positive aspect of their school experience expressed directly or indirect and it also mediate access to social capital in the classroom (Choudry, Williams, & Black, 2017; Gowing, 2019).
+Morever, adolescents withinthe same peer groups particularly resembled each other in terms of academic achievement (Kiuru, Nurmi, Aunola, & Salmela-Aro, 2009).

 Based on Bourdieusian perspective of social and cultural capital, some researchers have tried to look into how inequality in education manifests and even reproduces itself through social relations of peer groups, and specifically, social networks within STEM classrooms (Alcock, Hernandez-Martinez, Patel, & Sirl, 2020; Bourdieu, 1986; Choudry et al., 2017; Jørgensen, 2017).
 Past research has established a link between peer groups and interest, achievement, and retention in STEM fields.
-Adolesent girls may experience rejection and hostility from their male peers regarding STEM achievement.
-In contrast, peer groups may validate male? adolesent sense of belongingness in STEM fields (Kiuru et al., 2009; Leaper, 2015).
+Adolesent girls may experience rejection and hostility from their boys peers regarding STEM achievement.
+In contrast, peer groups may validate adolesent boys sense of belongingness in STEM fields (Kiuru et al., 2009; Leaper, 2015).

 The current study

-To shed more light on different perceptions of masculinity within STEM context, the current study presents here a cross-gender perception of masculinity, examining the role peers plays both for girls and boys participating in STEM classes in secondary schools in Israel.
-Importantly, the study takes into account center-periphery relations and their influence on shaping adolescents’ science capital (Stahl et al., 2019; Stahl, Scholes, McDonald, Mills, & Comber, 2021)
+To shed more light on different perceptions of masculinity within STEM context, which can have an important impact in STEM capital, the current study presents here a cross-gender perception of masculinity, examining the role peers plays both for girls and boys participating in STEM classes in secondary schools in Israel.
+Importantly, the study takes into account the influence of center-periphery relations on shaping adolescents' science capital in the context of gender.
+(Stahl et al., 2019; Stahl, Scholes, McDonald, Mills, & Comber, 2021)

 Methodology

-Data Collection

-This study sought to trace how gender, peer group, and social environment (periphery-center relations) as social factors shape science capital.
-To examine this, we chose in-depth interviews as our qualitative research methodology (Kathy Charmaz, 2014; Shkedi, 2003)Shakdi, 2003).
-The interviews allow for a more thorough investigation of each interviewee and help understand the interviewee’s reality from the private meaning that the person pours into his experiences (Baker, Edwards, & Doidge, 2012).
-This epistemic position, which seeks to present the experience of youth studying in STEM classes, allows us to trace the way in which adolescent girls and boys share their subjective experiences, the personal processes they go through, and their future aspirations.
-The ethic committee of Bar Ilan University approved the study.

-The interview guide contained open-ended questions related to STEM perception.
-It enabled participants to share and to extend issues that came up in the interview with maximum flexibility and in correlation with the subject of the study and with the study process as a gradual qualitative designed (Josselson, 2007; Levitt et al., 2018; Shkedi, 2003).

-Sample
+(Kathy Charmaz, 2014; Shkedi, 2003)(Baker, Edwards, & Doidge, 2012)(Josselson, 2007; Levitt et al., 2018; Shkedi, 2003)Sample